 There are a lot of decisions to make during a kitchen renovation, but one I come across all the time with my clients is choosing between a range cooker or built-in ovens.
 How do you know which is right for your needs?

-They are available in a few fuel type options for the ovens and hob.
+Fuel Type: They are available in a few fuel-type options for the ovens and hob.
 All electric, all gas or mixed fuel.
 So you can find the perfect combination that suits you and the fuel you have available in your kitchen.

-The most common range cooker sizes are 90cm, 100cm and 110cm.
-However, you can get range cookers as wide a 220cm.
+Size and Dimensions: The most common range cooker sizes are 90cm, 100cm and 110cm.
+However, you can get range cookers as small as 60cm and as wide as 220cm.
 But you’ll need a seriously big kitchen to fit one of those!

 The Best 90cm Range Cookers – Your One-Stop Cooking Solution

 - Space Galore: Range cookers offer a considerably larger capacity than built-in ovens, providing ample space not just for cooking but also for storage.